nghianguyentek/docs/english/b.md

 ##### elegantly
 - adj /e' ləg ɡə`nt li/
   - (B2) in a way that is graceful and attractive in appearance or behaviour (một cách thanh lịch/sang trọng/trang nhã).
+## engineering
+### n /ˌen.dʒɪˈnɪə.rɪŋ/ (èn dzì nía rìng) [🔊](https://dictionary.cambridge.org/media/english/uk_pron/u/uke/ukeng/ukengin001.mp3)
+- (B1) the work of an engineer (a person who designs or builds machines, engines, electrical systems, or large structures such as roads or bridges using scientific principles), or the study of this work (kĩ thuật).
+  - *As with any [engineering](b.md#engineering) activity, a software engineer starts with problem definition and applies tools of the trade to obtain a problem solution.*
 ##### enthusiasm
 - n /ɪn θju'ː zi æ zə`m/
   - a feeling of energetic interest in a particular subject or activity and an eagerness to be involved in it (nhiệt huyết).